-Bibliotherapy allows students to develop positive emotions and a sense of belonging, as well as cope with difficult situations by relating their story to that of characters who are going through similar challenges.
+Bibliotherapy helps students to develop positive emotions, a sense of belonging, and resilience by relating their story to that of characters who are going through similar challenges.
 Students can see how the characters overcome difficult situations and cope with negative emotions in a positive way.
 Bibliotherapy is “getting the right book to the right child at the right time” (Sisk, 1982, p.
 224).
 Among other things, bibliotherapy can help students become more positive, empathetic, and accepting of others.
 Bibliotherapy is not restricted only to books, but other forms of media such as poetry, film and storytelling can also be used (McCulliss & Chamberlain, 2013).

 Bibliotherapy can be used to help individual students or the entire class flourish and thrive.
 There are a few important tools that can help teachers plan a successful bibliotherapy intervention.
 First, you must have a specific emotional issue or goal in mind (Maich & Kean, 2004).
 For example, you may wish to improve your students’ empathy or optimism.
 You will also need an appropriate story to address your goal (Maich & Kean, 2004).
 A list of potential stories for different grade levels is listed below.
 Having a reinforcement activity is important to guide students in their understanding of the story and its application to their individual lives (Maich & Kean, 2004).
 For example, after selecting a title that interests the students while providing an opportunity to discuss moral principles, the teacher can guide them in a group discussion.
 The group discussion can, but do not need to, include activities such as celebrity interviews, you speak/ I speak, and I can only yes/no you (Sisk, 1982, p.
 226).